World-of-Workflows/WorkflowsUniversity/docs/20_solutions/README.md

 4. Choose the Types, Workflows and Views
    ![](../images/2024-07-11-14-00-34.png)

 5. When you select a Type, you can choose to also copy some of the data within the type.
-This can be helpful when setting up a Production environment from yoru Development environment, to copy items such as the list of Statuses used in a dropdown menu
+This can be helpful when setting up a Production environment from your Development environment, to copy items such as the list of Statuses used in a dropdown menu
    ![](../images/2024-07-11-14-03-53.png)
 6. Types which reference other Types are noted in blue.
-Selecting one (eg Contacts in this example wil automatically select the referenced types.
+Selecting one (eg Contacts in this example will automatically select the referenced types.
 You can unselect these as appropriate.
    ![](../images/2024-07-11-14-05-54.png)
 7. Select any desired Workflows
    ![](../images/2024-07-11-14-08-41.png)